ssh-mitm/ssh-mitm/README.md

 ## Quick Start

-SSH-MITM acts as an intercepting proxy between a client and its SSH server.
+SSH-MITM sits between a client and its SSH server, intercepting the connection transparently.
 The client connects to SSH-MITM instead of directly to the target — SSH-MITM forwards the connection while giving the auditor full visibility and control:

 <p align="center">
   <img alt="SSH-MITM setup" src="https://docs.ssh-mitm.at/_images/ssh-mitm-setup.svg" width="90%">